Shinoow/AbyssalCraft/README.md

 ### Contributing

 Contributions are welcome.
 Most contributions might end up being tweaks and improvements, but that's still a contribution.

+### Translation

+Translations of the mod are very welcome!
+You can find the English language file at `src/main/resources/assets/abyssalcraft/lang/en_us.lang`, make a copy of that and go wild!

 ### Integrations